LuckySikolia/FCC-FrontEnd/README.md

 #project nine: Building a quiz
 this project taught me how to implement accessibility tools such as keyboard shortcuts, ARIA attributes, access types, contrast and other best design practices.

-#project ten: Tribute page (ert project)
+#project ten: Tribute page (cert project)
-this project is an unquided project that tested my knowledge on concepts learnt from the begining.
+this project is an unquided project that tests my knowledge on concepts learnt from the begining.

 #project eleven: Balance Sheet
 this project taught me how to use pseudo selectors, how to change different element states and other triggers.